platformsh/platformsh-docs/docs/src/frameworks/ibexa/_index.md

 Ibexa DXP is a Composer-based PHP CMS, and as such fits well with the Platform.sh model.
 As a Symfony-based application its setup is very similar to Symfony.

 Ibexa DXP has come pre-configured for use with Platform.sh since its predecessor, eZ Platform 1.13.
 Version 2.5 and later is recommended.
 Those are the only versions that are supported.
-Appropriate Platform.sh configuration files are included in the Ibexa DXP application itself, but of course may be modified to suit your particular site if needed.
+Appropriate Platform.sh configuration files are included in the Ibexa DXP application itself, but may be modified to suit your particular site, if needed.

 ## Cache and sessions